myersj451/beautiful-jekyll/README.md

 # Website of Jamie Myers
 This repository contains the Markdown and HTML source code for Jamie Myers' website.
-The webiste utilizes the Beautiful Jekyll template that is mobile-ready, customizable, and easily accesible.
+The webiste utilizes the Beautiful Jekyll template that is mobile-ready, customizable, and easily accessible.

 ## Build a mobile-ready website in simple steps